 Upskilling For Change

-Our vision is an ELT profession which reflects and promotes the truly global, intercultural, and evolving nature of the English language, a place where learners and educators are valued and not exploited, where the focus is on effective communication between cultures, and where quality English language learning is accessible to all who desire it.
+Our vision is an ELT profession which reflects and promotes the truly global, intercultural, and evolving nature of the English language, where learners and educators are valued and not exploited, where the focus is on effective communication between cultures, and where quality English language learning is accessible to all who desire it.

-Our mission is to change attitudes and ideas around English as a ‘prestige’ language, to decolonise our teaching, value our educators, promote and celebrate all languages, and to shift to a thinking in which English is a tool for international access and mobility, where access to quality English-language education is a right, not a privilege.
+Our mission is to change attitudes and ideas around English as a ‘status’ language, to decolonise our teaching, value our educators, promote and celebrate all languages, and to shift to a thinking in which English is a tool for international access and mobility, where access to quality English-language education is a right, not a privilege.
 We want to see a world where English is used to aid effective intercultural cooperation and communication and where the teaching and learning of it reflects that use.

 Hadjer, Founding Member, Algeria